-1. Often there is a genetic factor involved in the disorder such as if some in your family is suffering from similar kind of psychological problems.
+1. Often there is a genetic factor involved in the disorder such as if someone in your family is suffering from similar kind of psychological problems.

-2. Environmental factors such as negative life experiences during the past, family background, family communication and the role of a mother figure has been found to be associated with the development of this disorder.
+2. Environmental factors such as negative life experiences during the past, family background, family communication, and the role of a mother figure have been found to be associated with the development of this disorder.

-2. Further, psychotherapy is must for such patients as a supportive treatment to get them back in life.
-Because, they might have left socializing, lack self-esteem, need support and guidance related to what has happened to them, to reduce the hygiene problem and develop coping skills such as checking the reality of the thoughts, personal dialogues, problem solving and communication skills.
+2. Further, psychotherapy is a must for such patients as a supportive treatment to get them back in life.
+Because they might have left socializing, lack self-esteem, and need support and guidance related to what has happened to them, to reduce the hygiene problem and develop coping skills such as checking the reality of their thoughts, personal dialogues, problem-solving, and communication skills.
 This is done through cognitive behavior therapy (CBT) provided by a psychologist or psychiatrist.

-3. Support from family members is necessary to get the patient recover and complete the treatment.
-Family members can take counseling sessions as well, so as to get an idea about how to deal the client at home and among social spheres.
+3. Support from family members is necessary to get the patient to recover and complete the treatment.
+Family members can take counseling sessions as well, so as to get an idea about how to deal with the client at home and in social spheres.

 Same symptoms doesn’t mean you have the same problem.
 Consult a doctor now!